munificent/craftinginterpreters/book/hash-tables.md

 ^code entry (1 before, 2 after)

 It's a simple key/value pair.
-Since the key is always a <span name="string">string</span>, we store the ObjString point directly instead of wrapping it in a Value.
+Since the key is always a <span name="string">string</span>, we store the ObjString pointer directly instead of wrapping it in a Value.
 It's a little faster and smaller this way.

 <aside name="string">